Epistimio/orion/docs/src/install/gettingstarted.rst

 This is going to start the optimization process using the default optimization algorithm and sample the values for the ``lr`` hyper-parameter in a log uniform distribution between 0.00001 et 1.0.
-Each trial will be stored in the database that you configured during the installation process.
+Each trial will be stored in the database that you configured during the installation process (which can be in-memory, a file, or a local or remote MongoDB instance).

+Additionally, the experiments are versioned -- think of it as a git for scientific experimentation -- enabling you to keep track of all your trials with their parameters.
+This guarantees that you can reproduce or trace back the steps in your work for free.

 You can fine-tune the distribution and algorithm with many options either with more arguments or by using a configuration file.
 Learn more at :doc:`/user/api`.